Hire a Dedicated Next.js Developer — App Router, React Server Components, and Production-Grade SSR

 Why Hire a Next.js Developer from Automely?

-Experience with modern deployment architectures (Edge, Lambda, ISR)
+Experience with modern deployment architectures (Edge, Lambda, ISR) on Vercel and AWS

 Embed directly into your team's Git workflow, Slack, and sprint process